google/highwayhash/README.md

 ## Versioning and stability

+Now that 21 months have elapsed since their initial release, we have declared all (64/128/256 bit) variants of HighwayHash frozen, i.e. unchanging forever.

-SipHash and HighwayHash64 are 'fingerprint functions' whose input -> hash mapping will not change.
+SipHash and HighwayHash are 'fingerprint functions' whose input -> hash mapping will not change.
 This is important for applications that write hashes to persistent storage.

-Now that 17 months have elapsed since its initial release, we consider HighwayHash64 (and the C++ variant that returns HHResult64) frozen.
-Note that the 128 and 256 bit versions may still change pending external review.

 ## Speed measurements